awanish285/CreateProduct/README.md

 Right click on MyComputer -> properties -> Advanced System Settings -> Environment variables -> click new button

 Now add MAVEN_HOME in variable name and path of maven in variable value.
 It must be the home directory of maven i.e. outer directory of bin.
-For example: E:\apache-maven-3.1.1 .It is displayed below:
+For example: E:\apache-maven-3.1.1 .

+# Verify maven
+To verify whether maven is installed or not, open the command prompt and write:

+mvn −version

 ===============================================================================================================================================================